 In addition to pastoring at Providence, Rev. Williams is a curriculum writer for the Baptist Layman publication of the Sunday School Publishing Board; an adjunct professor at Georgia Tech in both the Industrial and Systems Engineering departments; and works with the Center for the Enhancement of Teaching and Learning.
 He is occasionally called upon to speak nationally on higher education and diversity in academia.
 Rev. Williams is also a committed mentor to youth and young adults in the Atlanta area.

-Rev. Williams is married to Rev. Dr. Khalia Williams and they have a son Thomas Christian Williams.
+Rev. Williams is married to Rev. Dr. Khalia Williams and they have two sons Thomas Christian Williams and Ethan Miles Williams.